juanartiandy/Project1/README.md

 # skillquery
-**SKILL QUERY - LEARN THE RIGHT SKILLS **: Job qualification analytics based on current job postings
+SKILL QUERY - LEARN THE RIGHT SKILLS: Job qualification analytics based on current job postings

 The project that I created was aimed to answer those considerations.
 So, there we go!